ZoeLeBlanc/Networks_and_Digital_History/PITCHME.md

 - bipartite -> a network where nodes only have relationships with another group of nodes |
 <!-- binder link -->

-Note:
-why didn't our initial network though? thoughts? it's because it's a bipartite network. very common in DH, but has a lot of issues.
+Note: why didn't our initial network though? thoughts? it's because it's a bipartite network. very common in DH, but has a lot of issues.
 Scott has a great piece about working with bipartite networks and their issues.
 We can check if a network is bipartite by looking through our table of data or more easily using networkx.
 NetworkX is a python library that is designed for building networks and analyzing them.
 Up to now we've looked at out of the box tools for studying networks.
 A few others that are really common are Gephi and Cytoscape.
 I'm going to give you a link to a notebook running python code in the cloud from our github repo so that you can follow along.
-We'll go along the script a bit launch binder
+We'll go along the script a bit > launch binder
 ---
-# Algorithms & Networks
+### Algorithms & Networks
-- return to our initial questions, how might an algorithm help us answer them
+- Return to our initial questions |
+- How might an algorithm help us answer them? |
+- Better yet what is an algorithm even? |
 ![Hugo Weaving Boss](https://media.giphy.com/media/saD01LsKDzxL2/giphy.gif)
 ---
 <!-- gif of scared face at mention of algorithms -->